lexibank/tlopo/out/vol3/chapter11.md

 ### 3.3.
 Corynocarpus cribbianus (syn.
 C. australasicus, C. cribbiana, Helicia cribbiana) (Cocynocarpaceae)

-A small fruit tree which was apparently cultivated in the past, Corynocarpus cribbianus is reported from the Admiralties, from offshore islands around Madang (north coast of New Guinea), from Tangga Island (east of New Ireland) and in the Solomons from Guadalcanal and Malaita, but apparently not in New Britain or New Ireland.
-25 It grows to a height of 7-10 m on Tangga Island, but sometimes to 20m elsewhere in Papua New Guinea.
+A small fruit tree which was apparently cultivated in the past, Corynocarpus cribbianus is reported from the Admiralties, from offshore islands around Madang (north coast of New Guinea), from Tangga Island (east of New Ireland) and in the Solomons from Guadalcanal and Malaita, but apparently not in New Britain or New Ireland.[^25] It grows to a height of 7-10 m on Tangga Island, but sometimes to 20m elsewhere in Papua New Guinea.
 The mango-shaped fruit, 10--12cm long and 8-10cm in diameter, grow in clusters at the ends of branches.
 They are sweet but not juicy, and eaten raw or boiled.
-Two varieties are reported from Tangga and Kwara' ae: one has red, pear-shaped fruit, the other white and more ovoid.
+Two varieties are reported from Tangga and Kwara'ae: one has red, pear-shaped fruit, the other white and more ovoid.
 C. cribbianus continues to be grown from seed in some places but has become rare in the Solomons, where it was apparently more widely cultivated in the past.
 Today it is only a snack food for hunters in the forest ([French 1986](../references.md#source-French1986):234, O' Collins & Lamothe 1989, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 168).

 [Yen](../references.md#source-Yen1974a) ([1974a](../references.md#source-Yen1974a)) reports a previously domesticated species of Corynocarpus on Santa Cruz Island (Te Motu group, Solomon Islands).
-This may well have been C. simi/is, which grows wild under the forest canopy in parts of Vanuatu and is cultivated there.
-Indeed, Walter and Sam' s (2002: 152-153) description could easily be a description of C. cribbianus, right down to its two varieties.
+This may well have been C. similis, which grows wild under the forest canopy in parts of Vanuatu and is cultivated there.
+Indeed, [Walter and Sam's](../references.md#source-WalterandSam2002) ([2002](../references.md#source-WalterandSam2002): 152-153) description could easily be a description of C. cribbianus, right down to its two varieties.
 Today it is regularly eaten only on the Torres Islands, where it was formerly cultivated and the fruits eaten boiled just before they became ripe, and on Tanna.
 Elsewhere it is a famine food.
 The wood is used for digging sticks or utensil handles.

-POc &ast;i(u)bu 'Corynocarpus cribbianus' is tentatively reconstructed-'tentatively' because the forms shown under 'cf. also' appear to be formally connected with the members of this set, suggesting a PEOc &ast;tabwV, but the history of these forms or their relationship to the apparent reflexes of &ast;i(u)bu is unclear.
+POc _&ast;i(u)bu_ 'Corynocarpus cribbianus' is tentatively reconstructed - 'tentatively' because the forms shown under 'cf. also' appear to be formally connected with the members of this set, suggesting a PEOc _&ast;tabʷV_, but the history of these forms or their relationship to the apparent reflexes of _&ast;i(u)bu_ is unclear.

 <table>
 <tr>